Cogeco: Digital cable television

 Within its Canadian cable operations in Ontario and Quebec, 98% of all homes passed by Cogeco Cable-owned plant are able to access digital cable services.

 In August 2018, Cogeco announced that it would convert its cablesystems to IPTV using MediaKind platforms.

 Internet access

 Cogeco Cable was one of the first major cable operators to deploy its network compliant with the Data Over Cable Service Interface Specification (DOCSIS) standard to provide all of its Internet Protocol (IP) based services, such as internet access and VoIP as early as 2002.

 In April 2009, Cogeco implemented a penalty for surpassing the bandwidth limits for each tier.

-As of August 2021, Cogeco offers up to gigabit download speeds (30Mbit/s upload) in certain areas which takes advantage of its DOCSIS 3.1 platform upgrades and 180Mbit/s download (10Mbit/s upload) most of its footprint on DOCSIS 3.0.
+As of August 2021, Cogeco offers up to gigabit download speeds (30 Mbit/s upload) in certain areas which takes advantage of its DOCSIS 3.1 platform upgrades and 180 Mbit/s download (10 Mbit/s upload) most of its footprint on DOCSIS 3.0.